Joehoel/flow-launcher-plugin-template-deno/README.md

 >
 > - You **don't** need to restart Flow Launcher every time you make a change.
 > - However, you do need to run the `build` command everytime you make a change.
 I hope this is not needed in the future but the `deno compile` command does't have a watch mode (yet).

+## Publishing

+When you want to release and publish a new version, just push to the `main` branch and it wil automatically create a new release and tag with the correct versions.

+To add the plugin to the official Flow Launcher plugin manifest, follow [this](https://github.com/Flow-Launcher/Flow.Launcher.PluginsManifest#readme) guide.